Megan Kirkendall is a graduate student in the Department of Physics and Astronomy at Pitt.

 She works in the Levy lab where she researches quantum simulation at the lanthanum aluminate strontium titanate interface.
 Her research involves engineering a lattice interface on the nanometer scale, and then using that information to simulate a quantum system that can be studied.
 This process provides insight into quantum systems that cannot be simulated with a normal computer.

-Michelle won a travel award at the Science 2014 poster session for her poster on “Electron Pairing Without Superconductivity”.
+Megan won the grand prize at the Science 2014 poster session for her poster on “Experimental Quantum Simulation Using 1D LaAlO3/SrTiO3”.